vtex/development-guidelines/README.md

 What *not* to do:
-- Add dot in the end of text Ex: "Update Service Router."
+- Add dot at the end of text Ex: "Update Service Router."
 - Start with lowercase
 - Write in Portuguese